seancaulfield/pidesktop/berry.md

 SD Preparation
 -------------------
 Download the latest [Berryboot .zip](https://www.berryterminal.com/doku.php/berryboot) file to a system that can write to your SD card, format the card with a utility like the [Official SD Formatter](https://www.sdcard.org/downloads/index.html) and extract all the files in the .zip file into your SD card.
 If you look at the SD card you should see all the files at the top level or root of the SD card (not all in a sub-directory).
-Quickly boot your Pi with the card (connected to a monitor, keyboard and mouse).
-You should see the Bootberry Menu and you can do the initial configuration (more on this below) or just turn off your Pi and configure it after the case is assembled.
+Quickly boot your Pi with the card (and connected to a monitor, keyboard and mouse).
+You should see the Bootberry Menu (more on this below).
+Turn off your Pi and configure it after the case is assembled.

 Assemble the case
 -----------------